fatgraphs/fatgraphs/docs/README.md

 ## Conventions

 Case: camelCase everywhere possible.
-Since snake_case is the ocnvention in python we won't use cameCase in python code.
+Since snake_case is the convention in python we won't use cameCase in python code.

 ## Set Up
 You need to have `npm` installed.